Mount Aloysius College

 Students have collected food donations for regional food banks, involved themselves in Earth Day, practiced the UN Day of Peace, and contributed to Coaches vs. Cancer.
 The Mountie athletic teams have volunteered at a local soup kitchen, worked with Project Bundle Up to get winter coats for children in need, and have gone above and beyond at many different Salvation Army kettle locations during the holidays.

-At Mount Aloysius, students enjoy the company of a nationally known, experienced faculty.
-With most professors holding terminal or doctorate degrees, faculty bring to the classroom both academic and real-world experience…
+At Mount Aloysius, students enjoy the company of nationally known, experienced faculty.
+With most professors holding terminal or doctorate degrees, faculty bring to the classroom both academic and real-world experience.

-MAC’s core curriculum helps students become analytical and reflective.
+MAC’s core curriculum helps students become analytical and reflective with considerable emphasis placed on writing.
 Students learn to approach their work within the context of the larger world beyond MAC’s borders.
-Considerable emphasis is placed on writing.
 It’s a “classic” college curriculum, reinvented for today’s career-centric students.

 An even higher level of intellectual inquiry awaits within the MAC Honors Program.
 Throughout honors students’ four years, they get to interact with professors and other peers to hone their skills in critical thinking, persuasive writing, and group leadership.